Xilmi/Rotp-Fusion/README.md

 ## What's New

 2024.02.21 (BR)
+- New Ironman option:
+ - In the Empire Diplomacy panel, allows or prohibits calling for more detailed species information.

+2024.02.21 (BR)
 - Missile base settings: Improved controls
   - Shift = +/- 5;
   - Control = +/- 20;